erdoukki/lede-insomnia/README.md

 * all required packages are built so you are able to create an ```ext-root```
 * and all packages have luci settings as well

-Besides, the most important packages are there, like:
+Besides, all packages are there, like:

 * samba client
 * nginx